rabbitmq/rabbitmq-website/versioned_docs/version-3.13/management/index.md

 ![More than one OAuth 2.0 resource, with oauth_disable_basic_auth = false](./management-oauth-many-with-basic-auth.png)

 ### Troubleshooting {#troubleshooting}

-[Troubleshooting OAuth 2 in the management ui](./troubleshooting-oauth2#management-ui) is a dedicated guide on OAuth 2.
+[Troubleshooting management UI access in OAuth 2-enabled clusters](./troubleshooting-oauth2#management-ui) is a companion guide dedicated to common OAuth 2-specific issues.

 ## HTTP API {#http-api}